LarsChrWiik/Basic-HTML-and-CSS/JQuery/README.md

 # JQuery (less relevant)
-JQuery is **less relevant** now than it has been in the past since several of the features that where unique in JQuery is now part of vanilla JavaScript.
+JQuery is **less relevant** today since several of the features that where unique in JQuery is now part of vanilla JavaScript.
 For example:
 * **JQuery.AJAX** can be replaced with **fetch**.
 * **JQuery.get** can be replaced by **document.querySelector**.